dylanjwolff/rv-sc/README.md

 ## Solc

-Installed with Solcx automatically by our tool on invocation (can be done manually with e.g. `python3 rvsc/solc_vm.py 0.4.26`)
+Installed with Solcx automatically by our tool on invocation (can be done manually with e.g. `python3 rvsc/solc_vm.py 0.4.26`).
+Echidna expects `solc` to be on path, so you'll need to symbolically link to `~/solcx/----` as well for that.

+I observed a bug on one of my machines that prevented Echidna from fuzzing contracts that compiled with warnings.
+If this occurs, you can use something like the wrapper script in the base directory as your Solc installation.

+## Echidna

+I used the latest Linux static binary release 1.7.2, available on Github (see Dockerfile)

+## Python / Pip

+This has been tested using Python 3.9.7.
+All Python related dependencies can be installed from the `requirements.txt` file except for libspot.
+I was only able to get libspot working manually (see Dockerfile).

 ## Usage